Mark Carrigan

-Mark Carrigan is a sociologist in the Faculty of Education at the University of Cambridge.
+Mark Carrigan is a senior lecturer in education at the University of Manchester.
 His research explores how we practically reason about digital platforms, with a particular focus on education systems and knowledge production.
-He is the author of Social Media for Academics, the second edition of which was published in 2019.
+His latest book is Generative AI for Academics.

 The Future of Academic Twitter After Elon Musk